 Undefined Behavior: Adjusting the pointer to point before or after the element whose address is returned, and then dereferencing it.

 13.3 Using Classes as the KeyType

 Classes can be used as the KeyType.
 For this to work, the class definition must override the following member functions of class Object:

 '''

-size_t toHash() @trusted nothrowbool opEquals(Object)
+• size_t toHash() @trusted nothrow

 '''